AugurProject/augur-walkthrough/forking.md

 - [ ] Verify no markets can be created
 - [ ] Verify trades are still possible on markets, including forking market
 - [ ] Verify markets can't be disputed when in forking period
+- [ ] Verify the forking market can't be finalized during forking period

 ## Migrating REP